Northern Lights & Wildlife in Swedish Lapland

 By train: We highly recommend the Arctic Circle train from Stockholm or Arlanda airport to Luleå, which runs on renewable energy.
 The journey takes around 13 hours and offers a memorable start to your adventure.
 You can also choose to travel by train in one direction and fly in the other direction.
 The train has a restaurant serving basic meals, snacks, and drinks.
 Purchase your train tickets online at www.sj.se.
 A bunk bed in a shared 6-bed compartment costs approximately 3000 SEK for a return ticket, with 3-bed and private compartments also available.
 Upon arrival in Luleå, it's just a short 500-meter walk to Hotel Savoy, where the tour begins.

 Climate reward: If you travel by train from Stockholm to Luleå with return, you'll receive our climate reward that includes a free meal at Hotel Savoy and free access to the spa.
-The meal could be breakfast, lunch, or a two-course dinner, not including drinks.
+The meal could be breakfast, lunch, or a one-course dinner, not including drinks.
 To claim the reward, simply email us with your preferred meal.
 Note that the spa has limited visitors and may be fully booked at times.

 WHAT'S INCLUDED?